 The academy should also consider their duty of care responsibility in relation to those staff who may access disturbing images or other inappropriate material whilst undertaking a search.
 Seeing such material can be most upsetting.
 There should be arrangements in place to support such staff.
-This may include referral to the EAP service.
+This may be signposting to the Trust EAP service or other support agencies

 A record should be kept of the reasons for the deletion of data/files.
 (DfE guidance states and other legal advice recommends that there is no legal reason to do this, best practice suggests that the academy can refer to relevant documentation created at the time of any search or data deletion in the event of a learner, parental or other interested party complaint or legal challenge.
-Records will also help Bishop Alexander Academy to review online safety incidents, learn from what has happened and adapt and report on application of policies as necessary).
+Records will also help XXXX Academy to review online safety incidents, learn from what has happened and adapt and report on application of policies as necessary).